Perfect for a Low Carb Meatless Mondays!

 We’ve got nothing against eating meat – but rather the meat industry in the United States.
 The rising amount of hormones, antibiotics, and pesticides in our farms is cause for concern.
 A long time ago, we started buying our meat exclusively organic.
 Soon we shifted our dairy to organic as well, and now, our fruits and veggies too!
 Buying organic (or from sources you personally know don’t use harsh chemicals in the raising of their produce) can make a profound difference in your well-being.
 It’s more expensive and some of your favorite foods may become hard to find, but we think it’s well worth it.

 I digress!
-The point of this blog post was to showcase the delicious and unique spin on roasted cauliflower.
+The point of this blog post was to showcase the delicious and unique spin on a low carb roasted cauliflower.
 It’s super zesty and flavorful – your family will enjoy this side dish so much they might forget the meat on their plates.
 Better yet, serve this up as the star of the show to really wow them.
 The flavors of this dish work in such harmony together, you’ll wonder why you hadn’t thought of them sooner!

 We think this would make the perfect pack-away lunch, ready for reheating whenever you are.